izaakrogan/react-internals/README.md

 ## Notes on React internals

-React programmes output DOM tree.
+React programmes output virtual DOM tree.

+Think of virtual DOM is an object, it is.

-ReactDOM.render builds a virtual DOM tree that describes the current state of the DOM.
+ReactDOM.render builds a virtual DOM tree that will determine the next state of the DOM.

-Virtual DOM is an object.
+You can read ReactDOM.render(<App />, domContainer) as: “React, make the domContainer DOM tree match my virtual DOM object (App).”

+React's first job is to build the virtual DOM tree.

+React's second job is to make the real DOM tree match the provided virtual DOM tree.
+The process of figuring out the set of changes that are required to get the real DOM tree to match the new virtual DOM tree is called reconciliation.

+Simplified virtual DOM tree:

 ```js
 {